pablodecm/phd_thesis/src/102_chapter_2.md

-In order to achieve beam energies of the TeV order, protons have to follow several stages of synchronised accelerations through a variety subcomponents of the CERN accelerator complex, whose main subcomponents as of 2018 are summarised in Figure [add].
-The purpose of this section is to outline the sequence of steps followed to obtain the high energy proton bunches that are used for high-energy collisions at the LHC.
+In order to achieve beam energies of the TeV order, protons have to follow several stages of synchronised accelerations through a variety subcomponents of the CERN accelerator complex, whose main subcomponents as of 2018 are summarised in Figure [-@fig:fig:CERN_Acc_complex].
+The purpose of this section
+is to outline the sequence of steps followed to obtain the high energy proton bunches that are used for high-energy collisions at the LHC.